 Pulmonary embolism – a potentially life-threatening condition that occurs when a blood clot travels through the bloodstream and lodges in the lung.
 Symptoms of pulmonary embolism: lightheadedness, shortness of breath, coughing blood, chest pain, and a quick pulse.

 Post-thrombotic syndrome – the pooling of blood in the lower leg, may lead to swelling, pain, and ulcers.
 Patients usually note that they need to see a leg doctor for their pain but they should seek a vascular doctor to pinpoint the problem to determine if it is a blood clot issue.

 Critical limb ischemia – with extreme DVT, a lack of blood flow can cause skin ulcers, infection, gangrene, and ultimately limb loss

 - Heart Failure

-Center for Vascular Medicine The Center for Vascular Medicine has conveniently located offices all over Maryland.
+Center for Vascular Medicine The Center for Vascular Medicine has conveniently located offices all over Maryland, near District of Columbia, Michigan, and New Jersey.
 We are a team of experienced, skilled professionals who specialize in identifying and treating vascular conditions.
 Each of our offices is equipped with advanced diagnostic and interventional medical technology needed to deliver the care our patients need.
 We also work closely with local hospitals for patients who may need more advanced treatment.If you would like to explore your treatment options or you have any questions, contact Center for Vascular Medicine.